 Any amount of unearned grant funds that you must return is called an overpayment.
 The amount of a grant overpayment that you must repay is half of the unearned amount.
 You must make arrangements with Lebanon Valley College or the Department of Education to return the unearned grant funds.

 NOTE: The federal government requires that all full-time students make satisfactory academic progress toward a degree or certificate.
 Please review the Academic Progress policy and requirements.

-Lebanon Valley College follows guidelines for Title IV programs (see above) when calculating the amount of institutional and/or state aid and/or private loans/scholarships that you have earned up to the point of withdrawal.
+Lebanon Valley College follows guidelines for Title IV programs (see above) when calculating the amount of institutional and/or state aid and/or outside scholarships that you have earned up to your last date of attendance or participation in an academically related activity.
 Types of aid covered by this policy include but are not limited to: Presidential Scholarships (such as Vickroy, Leadership and Achievement Awards), LVC Grant-In-Aid, institutional scholarships, PHEAA State Grant and/or any other state administered grant funds.

 When you withdraw during your period of enrollment the amount of non-Title IV assistance that you have earned up to that point is determined by the same specific formula used to calculate Title IV funds eaned.
 If you received more assistance than you earned, the excess funds must be returned by Lebanon Valley College and/or you.

 Once you have completed more than 60% period of enrollment, you earn all the assistance that you were scheduled to receive for that period.